 In his TEDx talk, ‘start with why’ Simon Sinek lays the groundwork of why all organisations should start with why.
 This means that when meeting a potential customer, they should tell their customer what drives them, rather than what they do.
-Simon Sinek uses an example that shows how Apple were able to lay the groundwork for so much innovation, and why their audience readily followed them.
+Simon Sinek uses an example that shows how Apple was able to lay the groundwork for so much innovation, and why their audience readily followed them.
 Apple started with why they do it (“everything we do, we believe in challenging the status quo – we believe in thinking differently”), then how (“the way we challenge the status quo is by making our products beautifully designed, simple to use, and user friendly”) and only then do they tell people what form it takes (“we just happen to make great computers – want to buy one?”).

-He compares Apple to IBM and explains why Apple were successfully able to launch an mp3 player (the iPod) and yet IBM failed.
+He compares Apple to IBM and explains why Apple was successfully able to launch an mp3 player (the iPod) and yet IBM failed.
 IBM had engaged their customers on what they did (make computers), and so when they produced an mp3 player, the customers became confused – why would they buy a music device from a computer manufacturer?
 Because Apple had sold an ideology, not a product, their audience was far more willing to follow when they brought out their new music device, as it fitted into the brand’s ideology and culture.

 The impact of starting with why